 During the printing process, the printer sets up the pages in a layout called a printer’s spread or an imposition.
 If you look at a printer spread online, you can see that the pages are not in numerical order.
 That’s because they will appear in order once the pages are printed, collated, folded, and trimmed.

 You don’t have to learn how to arrange pages in a printer’s spread.
-Just leave them in the reader spread, and your printer will figure it out.
-Counting book pages in a printer’s spread is tricky.
+Just leave them in the reader spread, and your printer will change it to printer’s spread.
+To count book pages in a printer’s spread is tricky.
 Leave it to the professionals who work with printer spreads every day.

 How to Count Book Pages for Printing